 Most survivors of abuse and neglect in State and faith-based care had or experienced many of these factors, which heightened their risk of abuse and neglect.
 For Pacific Peoples in care, this meant that they were more susceptible to abuse and neglect if they were also raised in poverty, were Māori, Deaf, disabled, or experienced mental distress, were Takatāpui, Rainbow, MVPFAFF+, or had multiple combinations of these circumstances.

-Part 3 of the Final Report explained that racism and other discriminatory attitudes towards migrants contributed to Pacific children and young people being targeted by NZ Police and other State agencies, particularly during the 1950s–1970s.
+Part 3 of the Inquiry’s final report, Whanaketia – Through pain and trauma, from darkness to light, explained that racism and other discriminatory attitudes towards migrants contributed to Pacific children and young people being targeted by NZ Police and other State agencies, particularly during the 1950s–1970s.
 Pacific parents were often only able to get low-paying, labour-intensive jobs with long hours, meaning children were sometimes left to look after themselves or younger siblings.
 Some Pacific survivors experienced physical, psychological and sexual abuse and neglect at home.
 Children and young people often ‘acted out’ in response to stressors at home or school.
 Personal circumstances such as these contributed to disproportionate numbers of Pacific children and young people entering social welfare care.
 These same personal circumstances made Pacific people more susceptible to experiencing abuse and neglect while in care.

 A key factor that contributed to abuse and neglect in care were abusers.
 Abusers misused their positions of power and control over people in care to inflict at times extreme and violent abuse, or to neglect people in their care.
 Abusers sometimes took calculated steps to conceal their actions which allowed them to continue, at times, acting with impunity.